rage/ethics-of-ai-copy/data/chapter-5/3-examples-of-human-rights.md

 #### Inclusion and the gender divide

 Many technology researchers have paid attention to the “gender gap” or “the gender divide”.
 This gap has many faces.
-First, according to Unesco (refs), women’s digital and algorithmic literacy skills are not at the same level as men’s.
+First, according to [Unesco](https://en.unesco.org/EQUALS/policy-paper), women’s digital and algorithmic literacy skills are not at the same level as men’s.
 Women are less likely to know how to operate or use computers, navigate the internet, use social media and understand how to safeguard information in digital media – abilities that underlie innumerable life and work tasks and are relevant to people of all ages.
 UNESCO estimates that men are around four times more likely than women to have advanced information and communication technology (ICT) skills such as the ability to program.

-Women are also less likely to create content or use cutting-edge technology.
+Women are also less likely to create cutting-edge technology.
 According to studies, across G20 countries, just 7 per cent of ICT patents are generated by women.
 A recent survey of undergraduate students in 29 countries found that early adopters of new technologies are overwhelmingly male.
-Calculations based on the attendees of the world’s top machine-learning conferences in 2017 indicate that only 12 per cent of the leading machine-learning researchers are female.
+Calculations based on the attendees of the world’s top machine-learning conferences in 2017 indicate that only 12 percent of the leading machine-learning researchers are female.

 </styled-text>